 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's Directors and executive officers and persons who own beneficially more than 10% of the Common Stock to file reports of initial statements of ownership and statements of changes in ownership of such stock with the Securities and Exchange Commission.
 Directors, executive officers and persons owning beneficially more than 10% of the Common Stock are required by the Commission to furnish the Company with copies of all Section 16(a) forms they file with the Commission.
 To the Company's knowledge, based solely on the information furnished to the Company, all Directors, executive officers and 10% shareholders complied with all applicable Section 16(a) filing requirements during the year ended December 31, 2012, except inadvertent late filings to report: (1) the exercise of stock options and disposition of Common Stock by Mr. Mitchell on February 10, 2012; (2) the exercise of stock options and disposition of Common Stock by Messrs.
 Sinisgalli and Huntz on February 16, 2012; (3) the vesting of performance-based restricted stock shares previously granted by the Company to Messrs.
-Sinisgalli, Capel, Mitchell, and Story on February 28, 2012, and the related withholding by the Company of shares to satisfy their tax obligations; (4) the withholding of shares of Common Stock by the Company to satisfy tax obligations of Mr. Richards on September 5, 2012; and (5) the disposition of Common Stock by Mr. Raghavan on November 26, 2012, December 10, 2012, December 11, 2012, December 12, 2012, and December 13, 2012.
+Sinisgalli, Capel, Mitchell, and Story on February 28, 2012, and the related withholding by the Company of shares to satisfy their tax obligations; (4) the withholding of shares of Common Stock by Mr. Raghavan on November 26, 2012, December 10, 2012, December 12, 2012, and December 13, 2012.